MathStuff/Matrices/README.md

 Matrix.R #Returns the upper-triangular matrix from the QR decomposition

 Matrix.trace #Returns the trace of the matrix

-Matrix.nilpotency(limit) #Returns the nilpotency degree of the matrix, returns None if some elements diverge.
-Limit parameter is for iteration amount

 Matrix.isSquare #Returns True if the matrix is a square matrix